 A: The Registrar’s Office is the place where the records of your academic course work (known as transcripts) are recorded and kept.
 This office also records and communicates grades, evaluates transfer credits, plans schedules of course offerings, facilitates registration, and enforces academic policy, among a number of other important tasks.
-If you have questions about your progress toward or requirements for graduation; course registration or withdrawal; transcripts; or transfer, AP, CLEP, or other previously earned credit, see the Registrar’s Office, which is located in the Wilson Center on the main campus.
-The Regstrar’s Office has a number of online resources on their Web site, as well.
+If you have questions about your progress toward or requirements for graduation; course registration or withdrawal; transcripts; or transfer, AP, CLEP, or other previously earned credit, see the Registrar’s Office, which is located in the Wilson Building on the main campus.
+The Registrar’s Office has a number of online resources on their website, as well.

 Q: How do I use the College Catalog?

 A: The College Catalog published for your year of entry into Huntingdon College outlines your requirements for graduation, course descriptions, academic policies, and other important information pertinent to your enrollment.
 If academic requirements change for successive years of your enrollment, you will continue to follow the requirements outlined in the Catalog under which you entered.
 That’s why it’s important to keep your catalog in a safe place and to refer to it often as you plan your course schedules and your journey through graduation.

 Q: Do I have to participate in Huntingdon Plan Travel-Study?